Lacrosse: Women's lacrosse

 Both the number of players and the lines on the field differ from men's lacrosse.
 There are 12 players in women's lacrosse and players must abide by certain boundaries that do not exist in men's play.
 The three specific boundaries are the 8 m "fan" in front of the goal (11 m internationally), the 12 m (8 m internationally) half circle that surrounds the 8-meter fan, and the draw circle in the center of the field, which is used for draws to start quarters and after goals.
 The goal circle is also positioned slightly closer to the end line in women's lacrosse compared to men's.
 In women's lacrosse on either the offensive or defensive end, the players besides the goaltender are not able to step inside the goal circle; this becomes a "goal-circle violation".
-However, at the women's collegiate level, a new rule has been established that allows defenders to pass through the goal circle.
+However, at the women's collegiate level, defenders may pass through the goal circle.

 The 8-meter fan that is in front of the goal circle has a few restrictions in it.
 Defenders cannot stand inside the 8-meter fan longer than 3 seconds without being a stick-length away from the offensive player they are guarding.
 This is very similar to the three-second rule in basketball.
 A three seconds violation results in a player from the other team taking a free shot against the goalie.
 If you are an attacker trying to shoot the ball into the goal, you are not supposed to take a shot while a defender is in "shooting space".
 To make sure that you, the defender, are being safe, you want to lead with your lacrosse stick and once you are a sticks-length away, you can be in front of her.

+Lacrosse sixes

+Lacrosse sixes is a variant of lacrosse played outdoors with six players on each side.
+The game follows similar rules to traditional field lacrosse, with modifications and a shorter game time.
+It was created in 2021 by World Lacrosse in a bid to achieve lacrosse's participation in the Olympic Games, and will make its Olympic debut at the 2028 edition in Los Angeles.

+Lacrosse sixes has similar rules for men and women but preserves some differences, such as the amount of contact allowed.
+The major rule differences as compared to traditional field lacrosse are as follows: